Jash-2000/L293D-Library-Arduino/README.md

 ## About L293D
 ---------------------
-L293D is dual, H-bridge Motor Controller IC.
+L293D is low power low voltage dual, H-bridge Motor Controller IC.
+< For High Power outputs lookout for L298 IC >
 It can be used to control the SPEED and DIRECTION of 2 DC based motors simultaneously.

 **Explaination of H-Bridge :**